Tutorial - Enable your Web Apps to sign-in users and call APIs with the Microsoft identity platform for developers

 Scope of this tutorial

-In this tutorial, you will learn, incrementally, how to add sign-in users to your Web App, and how to call Web APIs, either from Microsoft or your own.
+In this tutorial, you will learn, incrementally, how to add sign-in users to your Web App, and how to call Web APIs, both Microsoft APIs or your own APIs.
 Finally, you'll learn best practices and how to deploy your app to Azure

 We recommend that you right click on the picture above and open it in a new tab, or a new window.
 You'll see a clickable image: